Andrija Hebrang (politician, born 1899): Imprisonment (1928–1941)

 In Zagreb, meanwhile, the management of the Workers' Cultural Society, of which Hebrang was a member, was arrested and served a month in prison.
 At the same time, he was expelled to Bačevac for five years, but as soon as the circumstances allowed, he returned illegally to Zagreb.
 Hebrang was arrested again on September 7, 1928, together with Mihail Vraneš, in Zagreb, in front of the house in Gundulićeva Street, where the secret Party archives were located.
 Because he was arrested with compromising letters and documents, he was taken to remand prison.
 At that time, communism, under the State Protection Act, was characterized as a coup d'état, which made it impossible to punish Hebrang more leniently.
 At the trial in Belgrade, he did not admit his affiliation with the Communist Party, but declared himself a communist by conviction.
 As his communist activity was indisputably proven, the State Court for the Protection of the State sentenced him, on November 13, 1928, to 12 years in prison.
 He was sent to serve his sentence in Lepoglava, but at the end of 1933, together with other political prisoners, communists, he was transferred to Srijemska Mitrovica, because after the strike in Lepoglava the penitentiary administration decided to gather political prisoners in one place.

+In March 1941, shortly after his release from prison, he became a member of the Central Committee of the Communist Party of Croatia.

 World War II

 In 1942, he was captured by the Ustaše in house of Ivan Srebrenjak and sent to Stara Gradiška concentration camp, where he was later exchanged along with his future wife, Olga, for several Ustasha officials.
 He traveled to Bihać to attend the Anti-fascist Council of the National Liberation of Yugoslavia (AVNOJ).
 He also helped form the State Antifascist Council of the National Liberation of Croatia (ZAVNOH) and served as the vice-president.
 On 20 September 1943, ZAVNOH unilaterally issued a declaration that Istria, Rijeka, and Italian-occupied Dalmatia were part of Croatia without the prior approval of the national AVNOJ. which angered Yugoslav leader Tito.

 At the third session of ZAVNOH, held on 8–9 May in Topusko several resolutions were adopted which further angered Broz.
 They included an openness to continue religious education in schools and overtures to a free press.
-In September 1944, the Executive Board of ZAVNOH established the Telegraphic Agency of Croatia (TAH).
+In September 1944, the executive board of ZAVNOH established the Telegraphic Agency of Croatia (TAH).
 Broz immediately sent a telegram to Hebrang on 17 September: